Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

 \subsection{Equilibrium solution as a treatment variable}

-To solve the problem of a high-dimensional treatment, we use the subgame perfect Nash equilibrium of the redistricting game.
+To effectively summarize a high-dimensional treatment, we use the subgame perfect Nash equilibrium of the redistricting game.
 The utility of the equilibrium solution captures the expected partisan bias of plans that arise out of a state's redistricting process, under the current party control of the state's institutions.
 All of the multi-step institutional interactions and negotiations that might happen as part of the redistricting process are thus reduced to a univariate score.
-The upshot is that the 14 procedural variables can be reduced into a single axis that measures the leeway political actors have over the partisan lean of the final redistricting plan.
+The upshot is that the 14 procedural variables can be reduced into a single variable that measures the leeway political actors have over the partisan lean of the final redistricting plan.

-To calculate the equilibrium itself, we numerically solve the game via backwards induction.
-This requires up to four levels of nested optimization.
-For Alabama, this means that we start with the last partisan move in the game, which is the Round 2, Veto 1 player, the Republican governor.
-She must decide, given a proposed partisan bias \(x\) from the Round 2 map drawer, whether to veto the plan, in which case the enacted plan is determined via the court stalemate process, or to accept the plan and let it become law.
-In either case, the resulting plan may be challenged in court.

-The expected outcome of both the stalemate-then-court and court-alone choices are determined by the parameters governing the moves by nature.
-They are shown as a function of the bias of the legislature's proposed plan in Figure~\ref{fig-al-ex}(a), for a typical set of game parameters.
-In this case, because the only realistic avenue for court review in Alabama is a VRA claim, the expected outcome of a court challenge given an enacted plan \(x\) is roughly \(x\).
-The expected bias of a plan drawn through stalemate procedures under a Republican court is roughly 0.5, though it also increases monotonically in \(x\).
-Since the governor wishes to maximize the signed partisan bias, she will veto the plan if its bias is less than about 0.5, and not veto it otherwise.

-Having solved the Round 2, Veto 1 subgame, we move backwards to the Round 2 drawing subgame.
-The Republican legislature must decide on the partisan bias of the plan it proposes, or can choose to stalemate by failing to adopt a plan.
-If it stalemates, then the expected outcome will be given by the green ``Veto'' line in Figure~\ref{fig-al-ex}(a), and will depend on the partisan bias of the plan originally adopted by the legislature in Round 1 before being vetoed.
-If it does not stalemate, then the expected outcome is determined by the dashed equilibrium line in Figure~\ref{fig-al-ex}(a).
-To maximize the partisan bias, the legislature at Round 2 will draw a map with bias of \(+4\), leading to expected bias (utility) of 2.84 for this set of game parameters.

-We can then move backwards again and consider the Round 1, Veto 1 subgame.
-Figure~\ref{fig-al-ex}(b) shows the expected outcomes under each choice, just as before.
-In equilibrium, the governor will veto any plan with bias less than 4; regardless of the governor's decision, the expected bias is 2.84.
-Finally, the legislature can make any initial proposal, since the expected outcome is the same regardless.
-Thus, the overall equilibrium is a bias of 2.84.
-This solution process is automated across all of the states and is carried out on each of the 100 different draws from the prior on the game's parameters.